EQ Traders Corner

 Your essentials books are sold on the Crafting Trainer NPCs that are located outside Qeynos/Freeport starting village crafting instances, as well as near or in the crafting areas for the other starting cities.
 This crafting trainer will only offer you books that are from your current crafting tier or below that you can scribe.
 This means that as a level 35 carpenter, for example, you would only see the level 39 and below books for carpenter, craftsman and artisan.
 (This same Crafting Trainer NPC is also the one who will certify you in your level 10 and level 20 crafting profession choices.)

 Your advanced books, on the other hand, are mob chest drops ... mostly.
 Since advanced books only drop in chests off mobs that are the same level as the book volume number, and folks level out of the first tier so quickly, Advanced Artisan Volume 2 through Advanced Artisan Volume 9 are also sold on the crafting trainer.
-At level 10 and beyond you will be either hunting mobs, or hunting deals on the broker, to get your rare recipe books.
+At some point you will be either hunting mobs, or hunting deals on the broker to get your rare recipe books, but some tiers also have quests to unlock the buying ability for them.

 There's Always an Exception!

-Only eight of the nine primary tradeskills have advanced books.
-Provisioners, note that while you get rare recipes in tier 1 and tier 2 for making stuff from applicable classes (in tier 2 this means rare furniture and rare wooden "stuff"), you only get one rare recipe book in tier 3, that is only available via a quest.
-You get no rare recipe books for tiers four through seven.
-Rare recipe books for tier 8 are only available via faction questing and will be covered in the more detailed recipe guide.
+Only eight of the nine primary tradeskills have normal advanced books.
+Provisioners, note that while you get rare recipes in tier 1 and tier 2 for making stuff from applicable classes (in tier 2 this means rare furniture and rare wooden "stuff"), after that, you go wildly inconsistent. :D You get one rare recipe book in tier 3.
+After that, you get faction based ones as mentioned below, as well as some special books detailed here.

 Other Sources for Essentials Books